Meyer Werft: History

-Entry of the state of Lower Saxony and the federal government ( September 2024 )
+Government 80% ownership (2024)

 A report from summer 2024 confirmed that Meyer Werft had a positive restructuring perspective.
 The shipyard needed fresh capital by September 15, 2024.
 There is no private investor in sight.
 That's why the state and federal government decided to support the cash-strapped shipyard.
 On one hand, a guarantee worth at least two billion euros was needed, half of which was provided by the federal and state governments.
 On the other hand, Meyer Werft needed fresh equity capital.
 A 400 million euros contribution was debated.
 This meant that the state would take over the clear majority of the shipyard.
-The government of the state of Lower Saxony and the Scholz government signed contracts on September 16, 2024, by which the Federal Republic and the state of Lower Saxony take over around 80% of Meyer Werft.
+The government of the state of Lower Saxony and the Scholz government signed contracts on September 16, 2024, by which the Federal Republic and the state of Lower Saxony took over around 80% of Meyer Werft; the Meyer family holds just under 20% of the shares and appoints one representative to the supervisory board.

 In addition to the economic importance, the potential military importance also became known as a justification for the state's entry.
-A report from EY-Parthenon confirms that the Papenburg shipyard location, with its existing infrastructure, has a high level of suitability and capacity to be able to build naval ships in the event of increasing security tensions.
-Papenburg is out of range of Russian short-range missiles stationed in Kaliningrad Oblast.
-The security expert Sebastian Bruns put this into perspective, among other things: because the Meyer Werft relies on the Ems to be dammed by the Ems barrage to transport the ships it has built, which therefore also needs to be protected.
+A report from EY-Parthenon confirms that the Papenburg shipyard location, with its existing infrastructure, is suitable and has capacity to build naval ships if necessary.
+Papenburg is out of range of Russian short-range missiles in Kaliningrad Oblast.
+Security expert Sebastian Bruns said that the Ems barrage, needed by Meyer Werft to transport the ships it builds, also needs to be protected.